 The Citigo is one of the more affordable city cars, undercutting both its VW Group siblings and the Hyundai i10 version-for-version.
 Its resale values will be every bit as strong as those of the cars it competes with, too, while there’s barely anything to separate the pack on fuel economy and CO2 emissions, so it should prove to be slightly cheaper to own long-term.

-As an individual model, the Citigo doesn’t feature in Warranty Direct’s Reliability Index, but as a manufacturer, Skoda sits comfortably in the top half of the brand rankings, which should give you some peace-of-mind.
-The owner reviews on our own site paint a pretty positive picture of the car’s reliability, too, with the vast majority of owners appearing to be very satisfied with the dependability of their car.
+As an individual model, the Citigo doesn’t feature in Warranty Direct’s Reliability Index, but as a manufacturer, Skoda sits comfortably in the top half of the brand rankings, which should give you some peace of mind.
+It rides high in the 2018 JD Power Vehicle Dependability Study as well, and the owner reviews on our own site paint a pretty positive picture of the car’s reliability too, with the vast majority of owners appearing to be very satisfied with the dependability of their car.

 Don’t worry about the fact that the Citigo only comes with four airbags.
 The two side airbags also extend upward to cover the same area as an additional curtain airbags, so you’re getting more or less the same level of protection.
 Mandatory features like electronic stability control, tyre pressure monitoring and anti-lock brakes are all present and correct, as are Isofix child seat mounting points on both the rear seats.
 You have to head to the options list if you want autonomous emergency braking on any version, but on the plus side, it is a very affordable addition.
 The car has achieved the maximum five-star rating in Euro NCAP crash tests, but that was back in 2011, and the tests have become a lot more difficult to ace since then.

-Because you want one of the best city cars that money can buy, and you’re not really fussed about having a Volkswagen badge.
+If you want one of the best city cars that money can buy, and you’re not really fussed about having a Volkswagen badge, then look no further.
 The Citigo delivers all the comfort, sophistication, quality and style that its VW Up stablemate does, but for a good few hundred quid less.
 In our book, that makes it a very, very tempting proposition.